SearchMahmudul/obsidian-todo-txt/README.md

 ## 🎯 Pro Tips

 - Set a custom hotkey for "Todo.txt: Add task" in Settings → Hotkeys for quick task creation anywhere in Obsidian
+- Use "Todo.txt: Create new file" to set up separate task lists for different areas of life
 - Pin the Todo.txt file to the Obsidian sidebar for quick access
 - Use multiple .txt files for different contexts: `work.txt`, `personal.txt`
+- Link related notes using WikiLinks (`[[Note Name]]`) to connect tasks with docs, meeting notes, or resources
 - Search with hashtags: `#meeting` finds all meeting-related tasks
 - Set up projects for different areas: `+Work`, `+Personal`, `+Learning`
 - Use contexts for work types: `@🐞Bug`, `@✨Feature`, `@⚙️Refector`